msik-404/karma-app-users/README.md

 # gRPC, Protobuf and protovalidate
-[gRPC](https://grpc.io/) is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment. gRPC simplifies microservices API implementation and latter the usage of the API. gRPC is self-documenting, all available service methods and message structures can be found inside [proto file](https://github.com/msik-404/karma-app-users/blob/main/src/main/proto/karma_app_users.proto).
+[gRPC](https://grpc.io/) is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment. gRPC simplifies microservices API implementation and later the usage of the API. gRPC is self-documenting, all available service methods and message structures can be found inside [proto file](https://github.com/msik-404/karma-app-users/blob/main/src/main/proto/karma_app_users.proto).

 In this project to help with message validation I use: [protovalidate-java](https://github.com/bufbuild/protovalidate-java).